Norway: Court of Appeal Challenges Deductions for Intra-Group Services in DHL Case

 • Documenting intragroup services in detail.

-• Justifying the business necessity and benefit of such services.
+• Demonstrating the business necessity and benefit of such services.

-• Ensuring that costs are aligned with the arm’s length principle.
+• Ensuring that costs are within the Arm’s Length Principle.

-At TPC Group, we have experts who can help you evaluate and improve your transfer pricing policies.
+At TPC Group, we have experts at your disposal to evaluate and improve your Transfer Pricing policies.

 Source: TPCases